 I the case of atrophic or ‘depressed’ surgical scars, techniques such as subcision followed by fillers such as Restylane or Juvederm can be used to smooth and level out the skin surface at the scar reducing the scar’s appearance temporarily.
-More permanent improvement in depressed scars can often be obtained through treatments aimed at developing new ‘normal’ collagen within a scar such as Fraxel laser or RF Microneedling.
-Non-energy based microneedling (‘pen’ or ‘roller’ microneedling) has not been proven to be effective for atrophic scars and we do not recommend this as a treatment for this condition.
+More permanent improvement in depressed scars can often be obtained through treatments aimed at developing new ‘normal’ collagen within a scar such as Fraxel Laser, CO2 Laser, or RF Microneedling.
+Some surgical or atrophic scars can benefit from surgical scar revision to reorient the scar or improve the approximation of the scar edges.

 Hypertrophic or ‘raised’ scars are best treatment with multi-modal therapies.
 Typically anti-proliferative injections will be performed initially to soften and reduce abnormal collagen which forms within a scar causing it to be raised or firm.
 To further improve the texture of hypertrophic scars we offer Laser Assisted Drug Delivery (LADD), a novel technique which combines the use of high powered Carbon Dioxide Lasers and the topical application of medications to soften hypertrophic scars and improve both texture and function of individuals affected by these types of scars.

 When is the Best Time to Treat a Scar?